tinayzhao/gm-code-challenge/README.md

 # gm-code-challenge

-This is a Tic-Tac-Toe game for the Giant Machines coding challenge.
+This is a Tic-Tac-Toe game for the Giant Machines coding challenge and project.

 ## Dev Environment
+From `gm-code-challenge directory`, run
 `python3 -m virtualenv venv` - creates virtual environment

 `source venv/bin/activate` - activates venv